Over 148,000 in the state turned to private mortgage insurance to achieve homeownership, saving for a 20% down payment could take Texans 13 years.

 Key findings about Texas from the report include:

-- It could take 21 years on average for a household earning the national median income of $68,703 to save for a 20 percent down payment (plus closing costs), for a $299,900 single-family home, the national median sales price.
+- It could take 13 years for a Texas household earning the state median income of $68,093 to save 20% (plus closing costs) for a $332,400 single-family home, the median sales price in the state.

-- The wait time decreases to seven years with a 5 percent down payment insured mortgage—a nearly 67 percent shorter wait time at the national level.
+- The wait time decreases to five years if the household purchases a home with a 5% down payment insured mortgage—a 38% decrease in wait time at the state level.

-Loans backed by private MI provide protection against mortgage credit risk and are structured to protect the GSEs in the conventional mortgage market.
+Loans backed by private MI provide protection against mortgage credit risk and is structured to protect the GSEs in the conventional mortgage market.
+In 2021, the industry insured $1.4 trillion of mortgages, including $1.2 trillion of mortgages backed by the GSEs.
 Private MI has proven to be a reliable method for shielding the GSEs, having paid nearly $60 billion in claims since the 2008 financial crisis and housing market downturn.

 USMI worked closely with federal policymakers, industry groups, and consumer organizations to support and advocate for low down payment homebuyers and homeowners throughout the year.
 The organization sent letters and released statements in support of bipartisan and bicameral legislative initiatives to make permanent the ability of homeowners to deduct MI premiums from federal income; submitted a comment letter on the Federal Housing Finance Agency’s (FHFA) Request for Input (RFI) on the GSEs’ Equitable Housing Finance Plans; and joined the Black Homeownership Collaborative in calling on the Biden Administration to focus on the critical need for housing production to address the significant deficit that continues to drive up home prices across the country.

 The complete report is available here and more specific information on Texas is available here.